Frequentis: History

 Hannes Bardach became the managing director in 1983, and later became the owner of Frequentis.
 In 1999, its US subsidiary was established.
 The company won the GSM-R dispatcher contract by Deutsche Bahn in Germany in 2002.
 It won the contract to create an integrated communications system for the London Metropolitan Police (Scotland Yard) in 2005.
 The contract for building the control centre for the Norwegian public safety radio network Nødnett was obtained in 2006.

 Today, Frequentis and its associated companies employ staff at locations in over 50 countries.
 While the core business remains the air traffic management sector, the company also builds voice communication and information systems for defence, public safety, public transport and maritime markets.

 Since 14 May 2019, the shares of Frequentis AG are traded in the General Standard on the Frankfurt Stock Exchange and on the prime market on the Vienna Stock Exchange under the ticker symbol FQT (ISIN: ATFREQUENT09).

 Acquisitions

-In January 2016, Frequentis acquired its competitor and leading German ATM solutions provider Comsoft GmbH.
+In January 2016, Frequentis acquired its competitor and leading German ATM provider Comsoft GmbH.
 The acquisition enabled substantial strategical advantage for Frequentis and it is expected to reinforce its presence in the ATM industry.
 The subsidiary has been renamed as Comsoft Solutions GmbH, and subsequently as Frequentis Comsoft GmbH.